- What’s On & Tickets

-And, if you are travelling from the US, you are in luck!
-Your US $ goes much further in Canada thanks to a really favourable exchange rate.
+And, if you’re travelling from the US, you’re in luck!
+Your US $ goes much further in Canada.
+Thanks to a really embarrassingly favourable exchange rate.
 For example, US $1 gets you $1.30 in Canada.
 Or, a $99 Shaw theatre ticket would cost you about US $76 (subject to change and based on daily exchange rate).

-While there is a wide variety of options when staying in Niagara – hotels, motels, B&Bs, vacation rentals by owners, camping, etc. – might we suggest:
+There’s a wide variety of options when staying and dining in Niagara-on-the-Lake — hotels, motels, B&Bs, vacation rentals by owners, camping, etc. check out Niagara-on-the-Lake Tourism for more information — but might we suggest:

-The Residence and Conference Centre, a unique and affordable alternative about 15-minute drive from The Shaw and across from the Outlet Collection at Niagara.
+The Residence and Conference Centre, a unique and affordable alternative about 15-minute drive from The Shaw and across from the Outlet Collection (go bargain-hunting!) at Niagara.